timbeaudet/knowledge_base/notes/marketing_game.md

 - Include GIF action in the about this game; useful because sometimes the video is chunky and a new player will skip a page without seeing the awesome content.
 - Use screenshots of the SAME size.
+- Ensure the screenshot order shows the juiciest shots first
 - Add tags.
 LOADS of tags.
 Use official tags whe possible.
 Find similar games and see the tags they use for ideas.

 ### Do if release Early Access: